Join the training on CHS – 3 November 2022

 The importance of CHS

 When you work in the world of developmental aid or humanitarian responses you – most probably – know the Core Humanitarian Standard on Quality and Accountability (CHS).
 The standard tells organisations and individuals how to ensure they deliver quality, effective and accountable humanitarian responses.
 A good understanding of the CHS is crucial if your organisation wants to increase the quality of their work, improve donor relationships and coordination with other organisations.

 Although you can find a lot on the internet about the CHS and it’s Nine Commitments, it will be much harder to enhance, explore and implement, the key actions and organisational responsibilities (what you should be doing?) or indicators (are you doing it right?) just by yourself.
-Therefore, we bring to you a two-day course on the Core Humanitarian Standard, especially for faith-based organisations.
-Will you join us?
+Therefore, this training is organized on Core Humanitarian Standard, especially for faith-based organisations.
+Will you join?

 What can you expect?